>> Comptroller Awards First Round of Grants for Renewable Energy Projects - Press Release (3/16/10)

-This will be a statewide program and will be accomplished through a competitive grant process for governmental entities to install and demonstrate the effectiveness of commercially-available renewable energy technologies for electricity generation.
-Governmental entities may include units of state and local government, public schools, public colleges and universities, public hospitals and government-owned utilities.
-A specific minimum size has not been determined, as there are some entities in the state such as public schools that may want to install small-wind projects that may be less than 10KW.
-SECO may allow smaller systems under 10 KW at public institutions.
-However, no residential or commercial buildings will be eligible for funding.
+This statewide program was accomplished through a competitive grant process for governmental entities to install and demonstrate the effectiveness of commercially-available renewable energy technologies for electricity generation.
+Governmental entities included units of state and local government, public schools, public colleges and universities, public hospitals and government-owned utilities.

 Process and Selection Criteria: see details

 - Governmental entities eligible;

 - Request for Applications announcement with a cut-off date for submittal;

 - Biomass projects must use Texas grown/harvested/collected crops;